panaverse/learn-nextjs/step18_consuming_graphql_apis/README.md

 });

 ```
-After showing the data on UI, If we now try to browse the home page, we will see a list of signs!

 ## Step 7 (Add functionality to add a new sign)
 Create a simple route for adding a new sign by creating a new page under pages/new-sign.tsx.
-Inside the pages/new-sign.tsx file, import the useMutation hook and ADD_SIGN query from apollo/cleint and lib/apollo/queries folder respectively and use them to call the data.
+Inside the new-sign.tsx file, import the useRouter hook from "next/router" to redirect user to home page once the mutaiton is complete, import useMutation hook and ADD_SIGN query from apollo/cleint and lib/apollo/queries folder respectively and use them to call the data.

 ```bash
 import { useRouter } from "next/router";